Notes on the Geography of Oklahoma: Oklahoma City: Almost Dallas

 More than a church (here on the left), Crossings includes ministries for children and adults, as well as a gym.

 Meanwhile, housing additions continued to evolve.
 Here's the plat of the Acropolis of Quail Creek, from 1970.

 Here it is, deep in the Grecian mode and seen from across May Avenue.

 Fast forward 30 years to Edinburgh, a development also off May but a couple of miles north of Acropolis.
 At the base of the plat is a blank area for a central park.

 It's hard to get a good view, because we're in the land of gated communities now.

 Still, you get a sense of opulent landscaping, as well as subdivision signage to die for.

 Ha!
-We've finagled our way inside and are standing on the central green, which says a lot about the American fondness for gardens, or in some cases merely the American fondness for the status associated with gardens.
+We've finagled our way inside and are standing on the central green, which says a lot about the American fondness for lawns, or in some cases merely the American fondness for the status associated with lawns.

 Closer to the houses, the view is less verdant.